oelmekki/sl1toctb/README.md

 # sl1toctb - convert prusaslicer files to ctb v4 files

-sl1toctb allows to convert files created by the prusaslicer 3d slicer into chitu's ctb file, version, to use with any 3d printer supporting those files.
+sl1toctb allows to convert files created by the prusaslicer 3d slicer into chitu's ctb file, version 4, to use with any 3d printer supporting those files.

 Note that it will output ctb file version 4, not any earlier.